gracelang/language/standardPrelude/standard.md

     // returns true when sought is an element of self.

     == (other: Object) -> Boolean
-    // returns true when other is a Sequence of the same size as self, containing the same elements
+    // returns true when other is a Sequence of the same size as self, containing elements that
-    // in the same order.
+    // are == to those in self, in the same order.

     sort -> List⟦T⟧
-    // sorts self, using the < and == operations on my elements.
+    // sorts self in place, using the < and == operations on elements.
 Returns self.
     // Compare with sorted, which constructs a new list.

     sortBy(sortBlock:Block2⟦T, T, Number⟧) -> List⟦T⟧